xicato/xig-documentation/api_doc.md

 ## Show Devices with Groups
 **Change Status:** No API call changes made in V1.7.0.

-  Return a list of devices at the given gateway, along with some information
+  Return a list of devices at the given gateway, along with some information.

 * **URL**

   `/devices/with_groups`